BOIL WATER ADVISORY

 City of St. Louis to Update Water Service Line Inventory

 The City of St. Louis is notifying all customers in the City whose service line either contains lead or whose materials are unknown.
 To read the full news article, click here.
+See our answers to frequently asked questions here.

 Identify Your Service Line